 In addition to continual monitoring of our customers’ compliance with their contractual and legal obligations; operations are also subject to regular audits by the Queensland Parks and Wildlife Service.

-A summary of our latest forest management certification audit can be found here.
-As part of the Queensland Public Sector we may also be subject to audits by the Queensland Audit Office.
+Our forest management system is subject to regular independent audits to maintain our certification, and as part of the Queensland Public Sector we may also be subject to audits by the Queensland Audit Office.

 Where any of these processes identify non-conformance issues, we systematically develop changes to procedures and systems, and monitor their implementation until the matter is resolved.